-Logging Accident Lawyers in Charleston
+Logging Accident Lawyer in Charleston, WV

-Legal Protections for Logging Workers
+Legal Protections for West Virginia Logging Workers

 West Virginia logging operations have been shown to be even more dangerous than coal mining in terms of the rate of workers’ compensation claims filed.
 Although recent state safety programs have achieved some reductions in the injuries suffered in West Virginia’s forests, many workers are still hurt every year in timber felling, cutting, and hauling.